apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ohtani has UCL tear, won't pitch again in '23**
+**Nvidia Stock Is Surging.
+Its Earnings Cleared Up Concerns Including China.**

-You can read more about it [here](https://www.mlb.com/news/shohei-ohtani-has-tear-in-ucl).
+You can read more about it [here](https://www.barrons.com/articles/nvidia-wall-street-reaction-stock-price-earnings-87703e67).

 ## Requirements
 - Python 3.8